Saraswati Day – Hari Raya Saraswati

 Saraswati actually symbolizes knowledge that is based on a very simple and highly effective spiritual law, which may be referred to as the Law of Attraction.

 The Law of Attraction is a scientific law, based on ‘Sacred Science’.
 The working and effects of this law are predictable at all times and in all circumstances.
-Once one understands how this law works, how its effects are generated, one will unconditionally trust in it, and as a result there will be no more doubt and fear in one’s life.
+Once one understands how this law works, how its effects are generated, one will unconditionally trust in it, and as a result, there will be no more doubt and fear in one’s life.
 In such a situation one is able to control one’s life in a highly effective and independent way.

-Saraswati’s Knowledge is based on the simple fact that one’s personal, physical reality is nothing more than a mirror of one’s beliefs, ideas and thoughts.
+Saraswati’s Knowledge is based on the simple fact that one’s personal, physical reality is nothing more than a mirror of one’s beliefs, ideas, and thoughts.
 Each and every experience in the physical is just an effect of these, generated by the Law of Attraction.
-This means that if one replaces one’s beliefs and ideas for others one automatically changes the effects – one will gradually have other, new experiences that are conform these newly held beliefs and ideas.
+This means that if one replaces one’s beliefs and ideas for others one automatically changes the effects – one will gradually have other, new experiences that conform these newly held beliefs and ideas.

 Thoughts and emotions play an important role in Balinese Hinduism.
 One of the basic teachings of Hinduism, ‘pikiran suci, hati murni‘ (= clear, positive thoughts and feelings), has directly to do with Saraswati and the Law of Attraction.
-It teaches that negative feelings are caused by pure ego-clouded, negative thoughts, ideas and beliefs.
-The most prominent of these negative feelings and emotions are represented by the so called ‘Sad Ripu’, the six ‘enemies’ of the individual – jealousy, anger, hate, greed, laziness and confusion.
+It teaches that negative feelings are caused by pure ego-clouded, negative thoughts, ideas, and beliefs.
+The most prominent of these negative feelings and emotions are represented by the so-called ‘Sad Ripu’, the six ‘enemies’ of the individual – jealousy, anger, hate, greed, laziness and confusion.
 If one wishes to alter negative personal circumstances for positive ones, one needs to swap these sad ripu feelings and emotions for unselfish and caring feelings first.

-It are feelings and emotions that propel beliefs, ideas and thoughts into reality.
+It is feelings and emotions that propel beliefs, ideas and thoughts into reality.
 The velocity with with this happens depends among others on the intensity and frequency one nurtures these specific feelings and emotions.

 Pulling the switch often appears to be difficult a difficult task as one is used to regard the reality one experiences not as the effect of false beliefs and ideas but rather as an unconditional fact of one’s personal life.
-An herein lies the challenge.
+And herein lies the challenge.
 Either one remains a ‘”victim of fate” or one becomes a “master of one’s life”.

 share this Saraswati Day ceremony article